 For a short biography of my radio life, click here.

 Location.
-Pegram, TN - approximately 20 miles due west of Nashville (a.k.a Music City.)
+Pegram, TN - approximately 20 miles due west of Nashville (a.k.a.
+Music City) Tennessee.

 K4RO is on a sharp ridge which peaks about 800' above mean sea level.
-The 100' tower
+The 97 foot high tower

 base is at about 750' AMSL.
 The horizon is viewable for almost 360